What are connection outages, and how are they scheduled?

 Outages are planned with full utilisation of resource in mind and scheduled to preserve network resilience.
 The work required to deliver a new connection is complex and there are a variety of tasks that must be completed.

 This careful scheduling means that punctual project delivery timescales are critical.
-Customer connection dates for prospective projects should be provided based on detailed system modelling studies and network planning requirements to ensure the network remains safe and reliable.
+Customer connection dates for prospective projects are provided based on detailed system modelling studies and network planning requirements to ensure the network remains safe and reliable.
 These considerations include an assessment of other connections and other non-customer driven work.

 Once an offer date has been given, and all necessary studies have been completed, preparations will begin to build the connection.
 Key equipment is ordered, contractors are booked, and outage requirements are confirmed.
 Works are planned to avoid conflicts of resource and to ensure minimal impact on the operational networks.